LaurieLonecrow/mixed-tape-react/README.md

 ## How it works

 This app is built using React with Styled Components, and served in Express/Node.js with a database on MongoDB Atlas controlled with Mongoose.
-The app pulls data from Spotify and shows a user's playlists, allowing customizations such as adding descriptions and saving the playlists in order to share them with other users.